 At a Glance

-The City of San Antonio Office of Sustainability worked closely with KLA to create a sustainability plan that was informed by extensive community engagement and best available science.
-These efforts resulted in an interactive sustainability plan that includes more than 20 specific metrics and 68 specific actions.
+The City of San Antonio Office of Sustainability created a sustainability plan that was informed by extensive community engagement and the best available science, resulting in more than 20 specific metrics and 68 specific actions.

-San Antonio, TX used/is using its Sustainability Action Plan to address this/these challenge(s).
+San Antonio, TX used/is using KLA’s sustainability planning services to address this/these challenge(s).

 - Engaged more than 4,000 people in the Sustainability Planning process

-- 68 specific actions to be implemented in 7 Focus Areas
+- Brainstormed 68 specific actions to be implemented in 7 Focus Areas

-- 23 metrics to track progress toward goals
+- Identified 23 metrics to track progress toward goals

 Who Should Consider?